bardellis/8_weeks_dannys_challenge/Case Study #3 - Foodie-Fi/solution.md

     GROUP BY n_month WITH ROLLUP
 ) AS subquery4;
 ````

--- What are some key customer journeys or experiences that you would analyse further to improve customer retention?
+3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?
--- Answer: churn should be taken into consideration
+Answer: churn should be taken into consideration

--- If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
+4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
--- Answer: the Foodie team should ask the customers if they are happy with the present subscrition
+Answer: the Foodie team should ask the customers if they are happy with the present subscrition

--- What business levers could the Foodie-Fi team use to reduce the customer churn rate?
+5.a What business levers could the Foodie-Fi team use to reduce the customer churn rate?
--- Enhance Customer Experience
+* Enhance Customer Experience
--- Offer Incentives and Discounts
+* Offer Incentives and Discounts
--- Improve Food Quality and Variety
+* Improve Food Quality and Variety
--- Streamline Order and Delivery Process
+* Streamline Order and Delivery Process
--- Collect and Act on Customer Feedback
+* Collect and Act on Customer Feedback

--- How would you validate the effectiveness of your ideas?
+5.b How would you validate the effectiveness of your ideas?
--- A/B Testing: Implement changes or improvements to the platform in different user segments and compare the churn rates between the control group (no changes) and the test group (with changes).
+A/B Testing: Implement changes or improvements to the platform in different user segments and compare the churn rates between the control group (no changes) and the test group (with changes).

--- Conclusion
--- This case study should reflect realistic questions we usually focus on for all product related analytics requests in a wide variety of industries, especially in the digital space!